al3xandr3/al3xandr3.github.io/_posts/2010-04-10-jquery-twitter-plugin.md

 ---
-layout: post

 title: jQuery Twitter 'mini' plugin
 category: project
 tags:
   - javascript
   - project
-intro: "A jQuery plugin for displaying a twitter feed into a web page"
+excerpt: "A jQuery plugin for displaying a twitter feed into a web page"
 ---

 Here's a little jQuery plugin for displaying a twitter feed into a web page.